About The Pure Land of the Indestructible Buddha, Inc.

 - Trained Pure Land volunteers will be on hand to provide companionship, emotional and spiritual support, to both the dying person and their carers.
 Other volunteers will assist with cleaning, cooking, garden, and building maintenance.
 A Resident Manager will live at the Centre.
 The family/carers will be expected to live in much of the time and to take responsibility for the nursing and medical needs of the patient.

 - Some ancillary services such as laundry, cleaning and meals, will be available.
 A full hospice service will not be offered.
-The Pure Land Centre will offer accommodation, companionship, emotional and spiritual care.
+The Pure Land Inc. will offer accommodation, companionship, emotional and spiritual care.
 As with ‘home care’, nursing and medical services will be arranged by family members, and will come from organizations such as Silver Chain.